changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 2 - RFP Generation/README.md

 3. Click **Drag and drop files here or click to upload**.
 Upload the previously downloaded file [Generate-word-document-openapi.json](<documents/Generate-word-document-openapi.json>) and click **Next**.
  ![Tool Creation](images/img11.png)

-4. The next page gives you details about the tool such as description.
+4. The next page provides details about the tool such as description.
 Click on the checkbox to select the operation and click **Done**
  ![Tool Creation](images/img12.png)

 [← Back to Table of contents](#table-of-contents)